History of New Jersey: Second Party System

+In the nation's early history New Jersey was primarily a Federalist/Whig state like most of the smaller states as they supported the idea of a strong Federal government to protect their interests over those of the larger states.
 Historians have examined the emergence of the Second Party System at the state and local level.
-For example Bruce Bendler argues that in New Jersey the same dramatic changes that were reshaping the rest of the country were especially pointed in that state in the 1820s.
+For example, Bruce Bendler argues that in New Jersey the same dramatic changes that were reshaping the rest of the country were especially pointed in that state in the 1820s.
 A new political system emerged by the end of the decade as voters polarized in support or opposition to Jackson.
-By the mid-1830s the Democrats and the Whigs had fully mobilize practically all of the voters into pro-and anti—Jackson coalitions.
-Furthermore the "Market Revolution" was well underway, as industrialization and upgraded transportation networks made the larger picture more important than the local economy, and entrepreneurs and politicians became leaders in speeding up the changes. for example William N. Jeffers of Salem County, New Jersey, build his political success on leadership with the Jacksonian forces at the local level, while at the same time building his fortune with a bank charter and building a steam mill.
+By the mid-1830s the Democrats and the Whigs had fully mobilize practically all of the voters into pro- and anti-Jackson coalitions.
+Furthermore, the "Market Revolution" was well underway, as industrialization and upgraded transportation networks made the larger picture more important than the local economy, and entrepreneurs and politicians became leaders in speeding up the changes.
+For example, William N. Jeffers of Salem County, New Jersey, built his political success on leadership with the Jacksonian forces at the local level, while at the same time building his fortune with a bank charter and building a steam mill.
+At the national level, New Jersey remained resistant to the Democratic Party during the Second Party System; although Jackson carried the state in the 1832 presidential election, it voted for the Whig candidate in the following four elections.
+With the demise of the Whigs in the 1850s New Jersey became a Democratic state.